Zedruc/ATC24-Suite/public/help/manual.md

 - `Automatically import flight plans from ATC24` (Recommended)
   - Automatically imports flight plans from the `#flight-plans` channel when departing or arriving from your airport (Requires you to be in a room)

+- `Hold Arrivals in Arrival List`
+  - If enabled, flights arriving at your airport will be held in this list and don't get a strip until you click to accept them

 ## Authors